cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_inclusion_receipt align="left" title="Example inclusion receipt"}

-The CBOR Extended Diagnostic Notation (EDN) for the Protected Header in the example above is:
+The EDN for the Protected Header in the example above is:

 ~~~~ cbor-diag
 {                                   / Protected                     /